 Have you ever wondered why this or that page brings more conversions?
 How do you determine whether a button makes a user want to click it and buy a product?
 Can one image make a user stay on your Shopify site longer and another, on the contrary, causes a desire to leave the page?

 Default Shopify theme and generic ads do not work; you should be above that and try to understand your audience better.
+We recommend that you read our guide on how to successfully select a Shopify theme that will increase your shop conversion rate.

 Customizing your store or creating engaging advertising campaigns are processes that require the time and effort of your team.
 The key to success is a unique approach and ideas.